 What is a Roth IRA

-A Roth IRA is a retirement savings account where you contribute after-tax dollars to then grow your money tax-free until you meet withdrawal requirements.
-When you withdraw money from your Roth IRA, you will not pay taxes on your earnings.
+A Roth IRA is a retirement savings account where you contribute after-tax dollars to then grow your money tax-free.
+When you withdraw money from your Roth IRA, you will not pay taxes on your earnings if you meet certain requirements.

 With a Roth IRA, you can invest in equities such as stocks, bonds, mutual funds, index funds, and more.
 In 2020, the Roth IRA contribution limit is $6,000 per year if you are under age 50 and $7,000 per year if you are age 50 or older.